T0MASD/T0MASD/README.md

 - 👋 Hi, I’m @T0MASD
 - 👀 I’m interested in automation, monitoring and api’s
 - 🌱 I’m currently learning golang
-- 💞️ I’m looking to collaborate on www.tomas.io
+- 💞️ I’m looking for volunteers to collaborate on www.tomas.io
 - 📫 My contact details in commit messages are correct

 <!---